 Implants can be placed either over the chest muscle, called subglandular, or under the muscle, called subpectoral.
 The best placement for you depends on your natural anatomy, as well as the type of implants you choose.
 For example, if you select sizeable implants and have only a small amount of natural breast tissue, a subpectoral placement may be appropriate.
 This is because the chest muscle can provide more coverage of the implant, reducing the risk of effects such as rippling.

 I always enjoy helping prospective patients map out their perfect procedures.
-When you’re ready, please give my office a call at (905) 273-3045 to begin planning your own.
+When you’re ready, please give my office a call at (905) 273-3045 to begin planning your own or use our online form to request a consultation.